 Supervised by a committee comprised of DAS Board members, the JRDF is used for the following objectives:

-• To fund DAS remediation fees and/or assessment fees for dyslexic children that do not meet the criteria set by other Financial Assistance Schemes
+• To fund DAS remediation fees and/or assessment fees for children with dyslexia who do not meet the criteria set by other Financial Assistance Schemes

 • This is to enhance the professional expertise and capability of DAS as the Association continues to improve its programmes and services for the benefit of clients with dyslexia.

-• Any other purposes which are in line with DAS objectives and as approved by the Committee
+• Any other purposes that are in line with DAS objectives and as approved by the Committee

-The JRDF also supports the Young Achiever Award and Special Achievement Award at DAS Student Graduation.
+• The JRDF also supports the Young Achiever Award and the Special Achievement Award at the DAS Student Graduation and Achievement Awards Ceremony.

-The Jimmy and Roshen Daruwalla Young Achiever Award and the Special Achievement Award are in line with the fund’s objectives to support dyslexic students in their local tertiary education and the remediation fees of dyslexic students at DAS.
+• The Jimmy and Roshen Daruwalla Young Achiever Award and the Special Achievement Award are in line with the fund’s objectives to support students with dyslexia in their local tertiary education and the remediation fees of students with dyslexia at DAS.